File Formats

 endReading Models

-function QUBOTools.read_model(io::IO, fmt::SuperFormat)
+function QUBOTools.read_model(io::IO, fmt::QUBOTools.Format{:super})

 header = readline(io)

-if fmt.super
+if fmt[:super]

 @assert("SUPER" in header, "Invalid header: '$header' is not SUPER!")